Wilderness Advanced Life Support - WALS

 Continuing Education Credits

-Physicians, physician assistants, and other ALS certified professionals may receive up to 36 hrs of AMA PRA Category I Credit through the Wilderness Medical Society.
+Physicians, physician assistants, nurses and other ALS certified professionals may receive up to 36 hrs of AMA PRA Category I Credit through the Wilderness Medical Society.

-This activity has been planned and implemented in accordance with the Essential Areas and Policies of the Accreditation Council for Continuing Medical Education through the joint providership of the Wilderness Medical Society and WMA International.
+This activity has been planned and implemented in accordance with the Essential Areas and Policies of the Accreditation Council for Continuing Medical Education through the joint providership of the Wilderness Medical Society and WMAI.
 The Wilderness Medical Society is accredited by the ACCME to provide continuing medical education for physicians.

 The Wilderness Medical Society designates this educational activity for a maximum of 36 AMA PRA Category 1 Credits ™.
 Each physician should only claim credit commensurate with the extent of their participation in the activity.